Vatsal357d/Chat-Application/README.md

+This project was for university which was made by us in the 4th semester.

 Simple Java Chat Application (Server and Client)
 This project is a basic chat application written in Java using Sockets and Swing GUI.
 It includes a server and a client that can send messages to each other in real time over a local network (localhost).
 Features